Finding the Best Places to Retire Since 2006!

 Is Ohio Considered Tax Friendly for Retirement?
 Somewhat

-Notes: Ohio University has a beautiful 1,800-acre campus (and is usually ranked as one of the country's top party schools).
-Athens is a youthful city, and everything revolves around OU.
-Some people say that the city is haunted (an insane asylum was once here).
-Athens has grown by 18% within the last decade or two.
+Notes: Ohio University has a beautiful 1,800-acre campus and everything revolves around the school.
+OU is also usually ranked as one of the country's top party schools.
+Some people say that Athens is haunted (an insane asylum was once here).
+The city's population has remained steady within the last decade.
+Home prices have increased 3% since a year ago.

 Recommended as a Retirement Spot?
-Yes, if looking for an affordable, lively college town.
+Yes, if looking for an affordable, vibrant college town.

 Ohio, also known as th Buckeye State, gets its name from the Ohio River and is the 34th largest state by area.
 It sits between Indiana and Pennsylvania in the Upper Midwest.
 Columbus its the capital and largest city.
 President Thomas Jefferson established the state's boundaries in 1803, but due to an oversight, Ohio was not formally admitted to the Union as the 18th state until 1953.